Visual and Performing Arts

 What are the classes available?

-Please see the class list below.
+A class list will be available later in the school year.
 If a class does not appear on the registration form, that means the class is full.
 If there are no classes available in your child's identified arts area, you are welcome to choose a class in a different arts area if that is of interest to your child.

 How many classes can my child sign up for?

 Students take one "Major" class in the mornings, and rotate through two "Minor" classes in the afternoons (with the exception of SMAART Band and Strings.
 Those are day-long classes).
-When registering, students select their top three choices, and the VPA office will notify parents of the class that their child will be registered for based on availability within 3 weeks of registration.
+When registering, students select their top three choices, and the VPA office will notify parents of the class that their child will be registered for based on availability within two weeks of registration.
 Afternoon rotations are created by the SMAART program leaders and are designed to give students other experiences outside of their selected choices.
+Students rotate into two different afternoon classes each week, for a total of six afternoon class experiences.

 If my child signs up for SMAART Band or SMAART Strings, can they borrow a school instrument in order to participate?